Home Budget Decorating 101

 If you're feeling crafty, consider buying a plain, affordable rug and customizing it yourself.
 You can use fabric dye, paint, or even add tassels or fringes to create a unique, one‑of‑a‑kind look.
 This is a great way to save money while still getting a rug that reflects your personal style.

-• Tip: Many stores offer plain rugs in neutral colors that can easily be transformed with a bit of creativity.
-Look for wool or cotton rugs that can hold dye well.
+• Tip : Many stores offer plain rugs in neutral colors that can easily be transformed with a bit of creativity.
+Look for a plain cotton rug or a plain wool rug that can hold dye well.

 7. Don't Overlook Rug Pads